Jul 1, 2026

 • Watch for red flags like vague terms or high fees.

-If you're in a situation where you're unable to obtain a loan by other means, and you have the ability to repay the loan according to the terms, then it can make sense to cash or deposit a live check.
+If you're in a situation where you're unable to obtain a loan by other means, and you can repay the loan according to the terms, it can make sense to cash or deposit a live check.
 Just make sure you know exactly what you are agreeing to.

 No. Cashing or depositing a live check means you're agreeing to a loan.
 You need to pay back the money with interest according to the terms of the loan.